 Public relations is an ever-changing beast and recent years have seen big changes.
 Gia Kuan runs one of the few agencies that are doing things in the way current and future media landscapes require of them.
 Kuan is leading a new generation of communication experts, a genre I don’t think can even be called PR anymore.
 Kuan’s based in New York and, prior to setting up her own communications agency, she held one of the most coveted roles in fashion — running the PR and communications for Comme Des Garçons and Dover Street Market.

-Gia: Well, I think that PR is an interesting term because the field of communications has changed so much over time.
-I studied Communications during university — that was my major.
-But, since then and now, it’s completely changed.
-The ways we speak to each other and the way we interact with the media, and internally within a brand, has drastically shifted.
+Well, I think that PR is an interesting term because the field of communications has changed so much over time.
+I studied Communications during university, that was my major.
+But since then and now, it’s completely changed.
+The ways we speak to each other and the way we interact with the media and internally, within a brand, has drastically shifted.

 Fashion PR is interesting.
 Over the years, I’ve seen it change and the main drastic shift is that the older notion of a larger-agency model of fashion PR, events management, marketing; they used to be all allocated within separate departments.
-You would go in to hire different agencies for each separate thing, it had a dedicated service.
-Over time, and especially in the past five years, we’ve seen a decrease in that.
-I think that’s partially to do with the economy; because brands are now streamlining and wanting to be able to use their resources so that you have a ‘one-stop-shop’ for everything.
-They want it to speak closer to their marketing voice, where you can see a direct correlation into the growth of their business.
-I think that’s one part of it.
+You would go in to hire different agencies for each separate thing; it had a dedicated service.
+Over time and especially in the past five years, we’ve seen a decrease in that.
+I think that’s partially to do with the economy, because brands are now streamlining and wanting to be able to use their resources so that you have a ‘one-stop’ shop for everything.
+They want it to ‘speak’ closer to their marketing voice, where you can see a direct correlation into the growth of their business.
+That’s one part of it.
 There’s also been this shift into a smaller model.
-During that time, part of my drive was that there was an emergence of younger, smaller brands that came out at the time.
+During that time, part of my drive was that there was an emergence of younger, smaller brands that came.
 Even now, I find it incredibly exciting.

-I had worked both in-house and an agency format — in that order — and while I learned so much from each model, there were things that I didn’t agree with structurally and there were methods that I thought were a little bit dated.
-For what I was interested in the time, which was the emerging-brand model, I couldn’t really apply it to them.
+I had worked both in-house and in agency format — in that order — and, while I learned so much from each model, there were things that I didn’t agree with structurally and there were methods that I thought were a little bit dated.
+For what I was interested in the time, which was the emerging-brand model, I couldn’t really apply it.
 The inability for them to have the same resources that larger brands would have — they just didn’t have the means to do so.
 I learned to think about these things in new ways and how I could nimbly work to adapt to that and be able to tell their brand story.
 Which is really the main goal of what PR would be.